-Last week was national Road Safety Week.
-Each class discussed how to keep safe on the road especially during the winter months, by wearing bright clothes and keeping your eyes and ears open.
+During national Road Safety Week., each class discussed how to keep safe on the road especially during the winter months, by wearing bright clothes and keeping your eyes and ears open.
 Year Two children designed their own road safety posters, encouraging everyone to slow down and think about their speed.

 Thank you to everyone who bought a poppy for this year’s Remembrance Day.
 Ms Bradley led our Remembrance Assembly this week talking to the children about Remembrance Sunday and Armistice Day.
 We also observed a minute silence at 11.00 and the Reception children have

 made their own poppies at home which will be used on our history display.
 We are pleased to announce we collected £239.45 for this worthwhile charity.

 LOAVES AND FISHES FOOD BANK

 We donated to the Loaves and Fishes Food bank which operates from St. John’s Church Hall.
 They are currently supporting 40 local families with young children by giving them a large bag of non-perishable food every week of the year.
 If you would like to find out more about this very worthwhile cause, please email firstname.lastname@example.org.

 Each Year the PTA organise our very successful MacMillan Coffee Mornings.
 It’s always a good excuse to get together for coffee and cake and this year we raised an amazing £643.80 for this worthwhile charity.